sagemath/sage/pkgs/sagemath-doc-pdf/README.rst

 About this pip-installable source distribution
 ----------------------------------------------

-When installed from source, the distribution `sagemath-doc-html` uses Sphinx to build the SageMath documentation in HTML format.
+When installed from source, the distribution `sagemath-doc-pdf` uses Sphinx and PDFLaTeX to build the SageMath documentation in PDF format.